 If the school must be closed or the opening delayed because of inclement weather or other conditions, the School will provide notification of the closing via School Messenger (phone call, email, text message).
-Families and students are responsible for knowing about emergency closings and delays.
 If school is closed after students have reported, students will be dismissed to go home per their normal means of transportation to and from school.
 Students who indicate problems with proceeding home will be assisted, and school phones will be made available to contact parents/guardians as the situation or demand allows.